PHP, Zend Framework and Other Crazy Stuff

 Step 3: Filtering Entries using a HTMLPurifier based Custom Filter

 What we will do now is attach a custom filter to the textareas containing our Entry data that cleans up any HTML input, removes XSS, and as a bonus converts any non-HTML input into formatted HTML.
-This, for example, covers our text paragraphs by wrapping them in <p> tags.
+This, for example, covers our text paragraphs by wrapping them in <p>

 My favourite library for achieving this is HTMLPurifier which I consider one of those much under utilised libraries in PHP.
 To my knowledge, there is nothing out there to beat its comprehensive feature list.
 Its finest feature is that it actually understands HTML across multiple standards.
 Input is tokenised, parsed, passed through a whitelist (the opposite of a detection blacklist), reformed as perfectly correct valid output, and then it can optionally wrap stuff like plain text in paragraphs.
 All for your preferred DTD.
 Either you’re using HTMLPurifier, or you are using something second or third rate, and I have no qualms whatsoever in stating that as a fact.
 I cannot praise this library more highly.

-To start, you’ll need to download a copy of HTMLPurifer 3.1.0rc1 (which is the latest release at the time of writing) and copy the contents of the package’s /library directory into our blog application’s /library.
+.
 Since HTMLPurifer follows the PEAR Convention for class naming and file location, we need make no changes to our include_path.
 If you prefer, you can also install HTMLPurifer from its PEAR channel as described on the download page.
 Although it’s a release candidate I haven’t run into any problems using it other than my unexplainable habit of mispelling HTMLPurifier as HTMLPurifer which has led to a few frustrating hair pulling moments!

 HTMLPurifier’s perfection is not without a performance cost.
 To improve performance it will utilise a HTML definition cache.
-Add a new base directory at /cache/htmlpurifier and grant permissions sufficient to let the webserver write files there.
-Don’t get too caught up over performance as security isn’t an area you want to needlessly play Scrooge with
+Add a new base directory at /cache/htmlpurifier

-.
+and grant permissions sufficient to let the webserver write files there.
+Don’t get too caught up over performance as security isn’t an area you want to needlessly play Scrooge with .
 The performance cost is really only noticeable if using it for post-processing of output being sent to visitors.
 The cache coupled with the fact HTMLPurifier is used only in the backend Administration eliminates any such cost for the purposes of our application.

 Let’s introduce our custom filter classes.
 I’m saving them using a mirror directory structure of the Zend Framework as usual.
-Here a standard one I usually use with HTMLPurifier saved to /library/ZFBlog/Filter/HTMLPurifier.php:
+Here a standard one I usually use with HTMLPurifier saved to /library/ZFBlog/Filter/HTMLPurifier.php

 [geshi lang=php]< ?php